 This furnace is Design Certified in the U.S. and Canada by CSA International for the minimum clearances to combustible materials.
 NOTE: The furnace is listed for installation on combustible or non-combustible flooring.
 However, wood is the only combustible flooring allowed for installation.
+Downflow models must use the appropriate subase kit when installing over a wood floor.
 To obtain model number and specific clearance information, refer to the furnace rating plate, located inside of the furnace cabinet.